-Teaching and Assessing Employability Skills in Economics
+Employability Skills in UK Economics Degrees

+This was a collaborative project involving universities from across the UK.
 It is designed to explore how employability skills are developed in economics programmes across the country, both in the classroom and through different forms of assessment.

 This is an important area of discussion for the discipline in general but particularly in the context of subject-level TEF and its focus on graduate outcomes.

 - Download the full report

 - Employability Skills: History of Economic Thought at University of East Anglia